cmp-202/ssh2shell/README.md

 ssh2shell.on ("close", function onClose(had_error = void(0)) {
  //default: outputs primaryHost.closeMessage or error if one was received
  //default: returns a debug message if host.debug = true
- //had_error indicates an error was recieved on close });
+ //had_error indicates an error was received on close });

 ssh2shell.on ("error", function onError(err, type, close = false, callback(err, type) = undefined) {